-It can be helpful to prevent overwhelm by retaining a sense of perspective about the individual's role in climate change mitigation and adaptation.
-While it is true that the actions of one person alone aren't enough to affect the scale of change required, we affect each other all the time through the social comparison effect.

-Small changes can influence others in positive ways, making ripples which gather momentum and compound as more and more people join in.
+It can also be helpful to prevent overwhelm by retaining a sense of perspective about the individual's role in climate change mitigation and adaptation.
+While it is true that the actions of one person alone aren't enough to affect the scale of change required, the social comparison effect is bidirectional.
+Small changes can influence others in, positive ways, making ripples which gather momentum and compound as more and more people join in.
 No one has to 'save the world' (a very overwhelming responsibility) - we are all responsible for our part.